 “This allows people to work independently and still be rescued from height should they fall or should they experience some sort of difficulty that prevents them from working.
 For example, a worker hurts an arm or leg while suspended and needs to get down.
 Or, a worker suffers a heart attack, is still aware and needs to lower himself to the ground,” says John Fuke, technical services manager at Mississauga, Ont.-based 3M/Capital Safety.

-, there are six basic designs of self-rescue devices that have been deemed acceptable for the workplace.
+According to CSA Z259.2.3, there are six basic designs of self-rescue devices that have been deemed acceptable for the workplace.
 The standard does not stipulate employers should buy devices approved by the CSA.
 However, some provincial regulations do stipulate the devices must be approved by the CSA or another accredited testing organization.

 Greg Small, vice-chairperson, CSA fall protection committee and chief engineer at Calgary-based High Engineering, says there is a lot of variation ?in the performance of self-rescue devices.
 One ?main differentiator is whether the device is manual or automatic.